opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Managing-Daily-Processes.md

 is applied:

-- The color scheme of dark yellow serves as a visual identifier of
-    \"filtered\" and will be applied to field borders, buttons, controls, tags, etc.
+- The color scheme of dark yellow serves as a visual identifier of "filtered" and will be applied to field borders, buttons, controls, tags, etc.
 - The triple bar button on top-right corner of grids (![Yelow Triple     Bar Button](../../../Resources/Images/SM/Yellow-Triple-Bar-Button.png "Yelow Triple Bar Button")) changes to dark yellow whenever a hidden column has filter criteria.